Caste system in India: Caste-related violence

 Independent India has witnessed caste-related violence.
 According to a 2005 UN report, approximately 31,440 cases of violent acts committed against Dalits were reported in 1996.
 The UN report claimed 1.33 cases of violent acts per 10,000 Dalit people.
 For context, the UN reported between 40 and 55 cases of violent acts per 10,000 people in developed countries in 2005.
 One example of such violence is the Khairlanji massacre of 2006.

 The Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 of India aims to prevent and punish atrocities and discrimination against members of the Scheduled Castes and Scheduled Tribes.
 Examples of crimes punishable under the Act include "forcing victims to eat or drink obnoxious substances; dumping excreta, sewage, carcasses into their homes or compounds; land grabbing; humiliation; sexual abuse".
 The National Crime Records Bureau includes statistics of crimes reported under the law as part of it annual reports.
 There has been a growth in total number of crimes reported under the Act in recent years but conviction rates have been low.
 Crimes against members of Scheduled Caste communities grew by 7.3% and against Scheduled Tribes by 26.5% in 2019.

 Indian diaspora

 Caste persists within the Indian diaspora.

-For example, Dalit people in the United States report experiencing discrimination and violence.
+In the United States, Dalit people report experiencing discrimination and violence.
 In 2020 the California Department of Fair Employment and Housing initiated a lawsuit against Cisco and two of its employees for alleged discrimination against an Indian engineer because he was from a lower caste than them.
-According to a 2018 survey by civil rights group Equality Labs cited in the lawsuit, 67% of Dalits "reported being treated unfairly at their workplace because of their caste".
+According to a 2018 survey by civil rights group Equality Labs cited in the lawsuit, 67% of Dalits in the US "reported being treated unfairly at their workplace because of their caste".
+In 2023, Seattle became the first US city to ban caste discrimination.

 The Government of the United Kingdom ran a public consultation on ways to ensure legal protection against caste discrimination from March 2017 to September 2017.
 Based on the consultation the government decided that "the best way to provide the necessary protection against unlawful discrimination because of caste is by relying on emerging case law as developed by courts and tribunals".